 If you love wine, the Piedmont wine region in Italy should be on your list.
 Barolo and Barbaresco are the pride of Piedmont with its extraordinary Nebbiolo grape.
-Nebbiolo is Piemonte’s arguably Italy’s most revered wine grape; an ancient variety, capable of producing perfumed, expensive, age-worthys wines of great beauty.
+Nebbiolo is Piemonte’s arguably Italy’s most revered wine grape; an ancient variety, capable of producing perfumed, age-worthy wines of great beauty.

 Barbera and Dolcetto are two additional, prominent red wine grape varieties.
-The Barbara Vine produces delicious wines with solid acidity.
-It has less tannin than wine derived from the Nebbiolo grape, making it more delicate.
+The Barbera vine produces delicious wines with solid acidity.
+It has less tannins than wine derived from the Nebbiolo grape, making it more delicate.

-On the other hand, Dolcetto is not as sweet as its name suggests.
-Dolcetto is Italian for “lovely little one” (the Italian word for sweet is dolce).
+Dolcetto, on the other hand, is not as sweet as its name might imply.
+Dolcetto, which means “beautiful little one” in Italian (the Italian word for sweet is dolce).
 The vine produces light and dry wines with a hint of tannin.

 We remember Piedmont for the production of red wines.
 However, the wine-growing heritage of this region is so wide and varied that it also includes the cultivation of white grape varieties from which other worthy wines are made.
 Piedmont’s Gavi and Arneis wines are the new becoming wine stars with their elegance and crispy acidity excellent food match for fresh pasta and white truffles.

 Celtic tribes inhabited the Piedmont wine area until the Romans conquered it.
 With the fall of the Roman Empire, Piedmont fell.
 Because it was near the Italian border, it had little protection from attackers and was seized by the French.